-Given the breadth of discrete disclosures required to satisfy the non-financial reporting requirements, dedicated teams are required to manage, prepare and coordinate.
+Given the breadth of discrete disclosures required to satisfy the non-financial reporting requirements, financial services firms require dedicated teams to manage, prepare and coordinate this work.
 This presents resource demands and challenges, with a direct cost impact, to ensure there is capability to deliver.
-In line with current requirements, annual reports are prepared utilising a mix of externally sourced and internally gathered data.
+In line with current requirements, annual reports are frequently prepared utilising a mix of externally sourced and internally gathered data.
 The increasing requirements of sustainability-related disclosures in accordance with recognised reporting standards, regulations and reporting guidance has led to an increased level of information being required for disclosure.
-This has in cases led to additional documents needing to be produced and published to satisfy stakeholder and regulatory requirements.
+This has in cases led to additional documents being produced and published to satisfy stakeholder and regulatory requirements.

-Some of the current reporting challenges include competing reporting requirements (e.g. I&D table requirements) as well as the volume and lack of alignment between requirements (e.g. environmental requirements).
+Some of the current reporting challenges include competing reporting requirements (e.g. diversity and inclusion table requirements) as well as the volume and lack of alignment between requirements (e.g. environmental reporting requirements).

-Key drivers of cost to comply with sustainability reporting requirements are primarily centred around staff and time costs as well as external data sourcing:
+Key drivers of cost to comply with sustainability reporting requirements are primarily centred around staff and time costs as well as external data sourcing, and include:

-- System and IT support and relevant costly software licences - Supplier management, compliance and supplier assurance audits - Staff/resource costs, content owners, governance - Legal & audit review; and - External design.
+- system and IT support, and relevant costly software licences; - supplier management, and compliance and supplier assurance audits; - staff/resource costs, content owners and governance; - legal and audit review; and - external design.

-In particular, data sourcing and reliability is a key challenge with sustainability reporting requirements with associated costs to prepare and govern appropriately.
-Third party data providers are engaged to support climate reporting in accordance with the current TCFD recommendations.
+In particular, data sourcing and reliability is a key challenge with sustainability reporting requirements having associated costs to prepare and govern appropriately.
+Many firms employ third-party data providers to support climate reporting in accordance with current TCFD recommendations.
+Many larger member firms estimate that their existing reporting teams will have the capabilities to absorb the requirements of ISSB disclosures.